Data protection declaration

 - The deletion of personal data is required to fulfill a legal obligation under Union or national law, to which the controller is subject.

-- The personal data were collected in relation to information society services offered pursuant to Art.
+- The personal data was collected in relation to information society services offered pursuant to Art.
 8 para.
 1 GDPR.

 e) Right to restriction of processing

-Any person concerned by the processing of personal data has the right granted by the European legislator to require the controller to restrict the processing if one of the following conditions applies:
+Any person concerned by the processing of personal data has the right granted by the European regulator to require the controller to restrict the processing if one of the following conditions applies: